-This bill may have an indeterminate negative fiscal impact on state and local governments, depending on the extent to which state and local governments are currently purchasing flags produced outside of the United States or made from foreign materials and the cost difference between those flags and domestically-produced and sourced flags.
+The bill is not anticipated to have a fiscal impact on state government.
+The bill may have an insignificant negative fiscal impact local governments, depending on the extent to which local governments are currently purchasing flags produced outside of the United States or made from foreign materials and the cost difference between those flags and domestically-produced and sourced flags.
+Most state government entities currently purchase their flags through the RESPECT of Florida DMS State Term Contract, whose flags are assembled in Miami from materials produced in the United States.
+Local governments can also purchase flags through this contract, which has competitive pricing.
+DMS purchases all flags through RESPECT and does not anticipate any fiscal impact as a result of the bill.41